 There are few ways you can show the passing of time in a movie, especially when characters are only moving from teens to late twenties.
 Here it’s that time honoured fashion, new hairstyles, and if anyone ever makes a film about my life (utterly unlikely, I know) you won’t be able to do that as I’ve had the same style for 500 years with only the addition of a fringe that was added in about 1850.

-There are a few scenes I thought worked particularly well.
+A couple of scenes I thought worked particularly well.
 Gathering both sets of parents to talk about Ava’s illness, Ben walks away unable to cope, and we catch a reflection in a huge mirror of the two older couples comforting the young woman without him.
 And there’s a touching moment where Ava first realises her hair is falling out from the treatment, as she starts combing her fingers through her beautiful chestnut waves with greater and greater urgency.
 Even when she tries to take control, her devastated acceptance is clear.

 New Life isn’t saying anything new and it’s the kind of film that will do much better on VOD than in a cinema.
 At times it is a sweet family drama, though the screenplay (co-written by Bethea) doesn’t dig very deep.